Don’t Drink and Drive: Effects, Dangers, and Options

 Appoint a designated driver, and make sure he or she’s up for the duty.
 If you plan to drink, arrange for a ride home or a safe place before going to the social outing.
 When going out with others, appoint someone to be the designated driver.
 This person should remain sober during the outing, which means they refrain from drinking alcohol, to ensure everyone gets home safely.

 It is important that the right person accepts this role.
 It has been found that some designated drivers often don’t abstain from drinking, according to a National Public Radio feature.
 While a designated driver has been billed as a way to reduce the chances and dangers of DUIs, researchers found that 41 percent of the designated drivers that were given breath tests had been drinking; nearly 20 percent of those had been drinking to the point of being impaired, the study showed.
-The National Directory of Designated Drivers also offers information on which services are available in your state and county who can take motorists who have been drinking home, and then them back to pick up their cars up in the morning.

 Call a traditional cab or dial up a ride-sharing service.
 Uber, Lyft, Sidecar, are all ride-sharing services that can provide convenient rides to where you want to go.
 After contacting a driver through a downloadable smartphone application, the person will pick you up from your location and drop you off at a destination you specified.
 There are price structures in place for each service, so check those out before calling for a ride.
 If you don’t have the app for a ride-sharing service, consider calling a traditional cab or seeking any free “safe ride” services in which volunteers get people home safely.